-Spring is a time for rejuvenation, and, as the weather gets warmer here in Clovis, California, and the days grow longer, there's a positive energy in the air.
+Spring is a time for rejuvenation, and, as the weather gets warmer here in Modesto, California, and the days grow longer, there's a positive energy in the air.
 Many people decide it's the perfect time for reorganizing and refreshing their homes, while others eagerly get to work in the yard and garden.

 While it's easy to get caught up in spring cleaning and planting, this is also one of the most important times of the year for home maintenance.
 The beginning of Daylight Saving Time is a great time to change the batteries in your smoke and carbon monoxide detectors, so if you haven't done that yet, here's your reminder.
 It's a good idea to do a basic checkup in some other key areas, too.
 After all, winter can be rough on your home.